smussenden/data-science-in-tidyverse/02-A-TransformData.md

 ### FILTERING AND SORTING

-The tidyverse's *dplyr* provides intuitive functions for exploring and analyzing dataframes
+The tidyverse’s *dplyr* provides intuitive functions for exploring and analyzing dataframes

-Let's go back to our little pollution dataset
+Let’s go back to our little pollution dataset

 ``` r
 pollution